 One of these is Diamond Peak, at Incline Village, just over the California border in Nevada.
 Far smaller than its Nevada neighbor Heavenly, located in the Lake’s southern shore, Diamond Peak, overlooking the northeast side of the Lake, is only 27 miles from Reno.
 Like its glitzier neighbors, Diamond Peak tops out at 8500 feet.
 Its trail menu, while far smaller than its rivals, is skewed towards intermediates and beginners, who can enjoy the spectacular views of the Lake from the higher elevations.

-We stayed at the nearby Hyatt Regency Spa and Casino (775/832-1234) — we were in Nevada, remember — just a 10-minute ride away at 111 Country Club Drive, Incline Village, NV 89451.
+We stayed at the nearby Hyatt Regency Lake Tahoe Spa and Casino — we were in Nevada, remember — just a 10-minute ride away in Incline Village.
 Winter is low season and the action at the casino was discreet and nonintrusive.
-The hotel boasts an indoor outdoor pool that was very popular with families, and the price is right.
+The hotel boasts an indoor outdoor pool that is very popular with families, and the price is right.

 When we visited, a couple of days after the last snowfall, there was still some untracked powder between the trees.
 Diamond Peak is not a destination option, but it makes no such pretenses.
 Like the smaller mountains in New England, it would be a good place for young children to learn and for parents to sit at the mid-mountain restaurant and take in the view.
 And it’s certainly easier on the wallet than its better known neighbors.